RECIPIENT National Storytelling Network’s 2006 ORACLE Award for the Mid-Atlantic Region (VA, WVA, MD, DE, NJ, PA, and all of New York City).

 - What’s Cooking Around The World: A hearty serving of stories from Japan, Australia, Ireland, Africa and South America.
 Low fat, low cholesterol, high fun content.
 Best for K-3rd grade.
 The world loves a good story well told!

 - Once Upon a Dragon: A huge brass gong announces each of four dragon tales with lots of audience participation – best for pre K-2 or a family setting.
+This has been a huge favorite.
 Highly interactive

 - An Interview with Septimus Septimus Flavius, retired Roman centurion from AD 112 – created for third grade classes to spend an hour questioning a time-traveling Roman soldier about his era.
 A great way to end or begin the unit on Rome!